George Bass (archaeologist): Academic career

-In 1972 Bass founded the Institute of Nautical Archaeology (INA); he left the University of Pennsylvania the following year.
-In 1976 INA moved its headquarters to Texas A&M University, where Bass became a professor and held the George T. and Gladys H. Abell Chair in Nautical Archaeology.
+In 1972 Bass founded the Institute of Nautical Archaeology (INA); he left the University of Pennsylvania the following year.In 1976 INA moved its headquarters to Texas A&M University, where Bass became a professor and held the George T. and Gladys H. Abell Chair in Nautical Archaeology.

+Bass was awarded the National Medal of Science in 2001 for "pioneering ocean technology and creating a new branch of scholarship, nautical archaeology, thereby providing new knowledge of the histories of economics, technology, and literacy."
+The award was presented by President George W. Bush.

 He died on March 2, 2021, in a hospital in Bryan, Texas, aged 88.